jeffaries/OSPREY/documentation/README.md

 ## Documentation
-`OSPREYMaster` and `OSPREYSlave` classes implement the master-slave and multi-master [dynamic addressing](/specification/PJON-dynamic-addressing-specification-v2.0.md) features on top of the `PJON` class.
-Slaves can be connected to a bus and can be hot-swapped, their id is automatically assigned by master and their presence can be optionally monitored.
-Master keeps an updated list of known dynamically addressed slaves.
-Use the `PJON` class if those features are not required.
+`OSPREYMaster` and `OSPREYSlave` classes implement the master-slave [dynamic addressing](/specification/OSPREY-dynamic-addressing-specification-v0.1.md) features on top of the `PJON` class.
+Slaves can be connected to a bus, they can be hot-swapped, their id is automatically assigned by the master and their presence can be optionally monitored.
+The Master keeps an updated list of known slaves.

 ### OSPREYMaster
 The `OSPREYMaster` class implement master's dynamic addressing procedure which is totally automatic a requires no configuration, although some optional configuration is available.
 The constant `OSPREY_MAX_SLAVES` can be used to predefine the maximum amount of slaves handled by the master: